microsoft/vscode-docs/docs/java/java-tutorial.md

 ### Coding Pack for Java

-To help you set up quickly, recommendation is to use **Coding Pack for Java**, which includes VS Code, JDK and essential extensions for you to get started.
-Coding pack can be used as a clean installation, or you can also use it to update or repaire an existing development environment.
+To help you set up quickly, you can install the **Coding Pack for Java**, which includes VS Code, the JDK, and essential Java extensions.
+The Coding Pack can be used as a clean installation, or to update or repair an existing development environment.

-<a class="tutorial-install-extension-btn" href="https://aka.ms/vscode-java-installer-win">Windows</a>
+<a class="tutorial-install-extension-btn" href="https://aka.ms/vscode-java-installer-win">Install the Coding Pack for Java - Windows</a>

-<a class="tutorial-install-extension-btn" href="https://aka.ms/vscode-java-installer-mac">macOS</a>
+<a class="tutorial-install-extension-btn" href="https://aka.ms/vscode-java-installer-mac">Install the Coding Pack for Java - macOS</a><br>

-> **Note**: Coding Pack for Java is only available for Windows and macOS.
+> **Note**: The Coding Pack for Java is only available for Windows and macOS.
 For other operating systems, you will need to manually install a JDK, VS Code, and Java extensions.

 ### Installing extensions